Security solutions that balance protection and openness through thoughtful design that safeguards without compromising the public realm.

 Effective Security Design: Holistic and Layered Approaches

-Alongside a holistic approach, an effective security plan is successful when it is implemented on a number of geographic layers – in other words a layered approach to security.
-When it comes to HVM measures, layers can feature access control and vehicle management on a district level, design of approach routes, further vehicle management and stand-off distances and secure threshold design to immediate vicinity of the asset.
+Alongside a holistic approach, an effective security plan is successful when it is implemented across multiple geographic layers — a layered approach to security.
+When it comes to HVM measures, layers can feature access control and vehicle management on a district level, design of approach routes, further vehicle management and stand-off distances, and secure threshold design in the immediate vicinity of the asset.

 - Consider forward planning and flexibility to counter developing threats